About the course

 Alongside attending tutorials, lectures and seminars, you'll be expected to spend around 40% of your time on self-directed learning.
 This will increase to 60% as the course progresses.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Linguistics, Philology & Phonetics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Linguistics, Philology and Phonetics.

 The compulsory paper in linguistic theory will be examined at the end of the first year.
-Three other exams will take place at the end of the second year.
-Of these three other exams, one or more can be replaced by a written submission, subject to approval by the Director of Graduate Studies.
-Exams are three hours in length.
+Three other exams (corresponding to the options you have chosen) will take place at the end of the second year.

 Some MPhil students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations include publishing, secondary and further education, finance, and IT.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.